percona/postgresql-docs/docs/solutions/postgis.md

 You can use PostGIS in the following cases:

 * To store and manage spatial data, create and store spatial shapes, calculate areas and distances
-* To build the software that visualizes spacial data on a map,
+* To build the software that visualizes spatial data on a map,
 * To work with raster data, such as satellite imagery or digital elevation models.
 * To integrate spatial and non-spatial data such as demographic or economic data in a database